 Learning a language is no easy feat.
 People start learning for multiple reasons- for fun, for work, family/partners or living arrangements.
 It requires memorising, pulling apart sentences and learning how to reconstruct them and putting aside your pride to speak with errors with a native speaker.

-I didn’t study french again until I was at university.
+I didn’t study French again until I was at university.
 I felt like I wanted to study it again and to learn something outside of my degree.
-I dabbled between classes at Alliance Francaise and a local university.
+I dabbled between classes at Alliance Française and at another local university.
 The teaching styles were quite different.
-Alliance Francaise was more structured with topics pre-set according to the curriculum and stricter adherence to the European Framework of References for Languages.
+Alliance Française was more structured with topics pre-set according to the curriculum and stricter adherence to the European Framework of References for Languages.
 The local university class was more fluid.
 We learnt different vocabulary across all topics within one class and the atmosphere was more relaxed although perhaps too unstructured for me.
 I also tried out conversation exchange during this time and found it ok but you really spend so much time trying to find someone who you will click with.

-As such, I decided to take a break (which in hindsight was a bad decision!) and start learning spanish instead!
-Learning spanish was and still is on my radar so thought that my hiatus in french would be the time to dive head in into another foreign language.
-A year passed learning spanish but at the back of my mind, I was still thinking about french.
-Given where I was last at in french class, I thought that the next logical step was to get a private tutor.
-I was thinking that I should probably get something out of all these years learning french so decided that I would sit the DELF B1 exam.
+As such, I decided to take a break (which in hindsight was a bad decision!) and start learning Spanish instead!
+Learning Spanish was and still is on my radar so thought that my hiatus in French would be the time to dive head first into another foreign language.
+A year passed learning Spanish but at the back of my mind, I was still thinking about French.
+Given where I was last at in French class, I thought that the next logical step was to get a private tutor.
+I was thinking that I should probably get something out of all these years learning French so decided that I would sit the Diplome d’Etude en Langue Française (DELF) B1 exam.

 The exam came around.
 I was so stressed!
 It would be the first exam I’d taken since being at university.
 I’ll go into more detail in another blog post but the day went by so quickly.